BRANDS

 Jean Paul Gaultier

-Jean Paul Gaultier launched his label in Paris in 1982 after entering fashion by sending sketches to established designers.
-He built a house around challenging norms and playing with silhouettes.
-The brand’s archive is famous because it never tried to behave.
+Jean Paul Gaultier built a house around challenging norms and playing with silhouettes.
+The archive is famous because it never tried to behave.

 -